mikeirvine/Capstone-Job-Time-Predictor/README.md

 - **Volume**: Slickline and water jobs both use a 'volume' field which indicates the volume of work completed (e.g., volume of water picked up or dropped off at a well or production site).
 However, this field is NOT entered until AFTER a job is completed, so it cannot be used as a predictor
 - **Equipment Type**: Slickline jobs use 5 types of equipment and water jobs use two types of equipment (although predominantly just one type).
 This is a critical predictor of work time as different types / sizes of equipment (e.g., size of a water truck) complete different variations of that job type, so work time will vary
 - **Amount**: Amount is only relevant for slickline jobs, and it is the charge per barrel by the service contractor.
 This information is known when a new job record is created, so it can be used as a predictor
+- **Work Time**: Work time is the amount of time of work it took (not including en route, hauling, or wait times) to complete the job, measured in hours (with decimals every 15 mins (e.g., 1.5 hours is 1 hour and 30 mins)

 ## Feature Engineering: <a name="feature_eng"></a>
 ### Feature engineering was limited to creating three types of dummy features based on equipment type, location, and time categorical variables